harper-he/Python/Big Data Analytics/README.md

-This repository is a collection of 6 equally weighted homework assignments and one group project of Big Data Analytics course.
+This repository is a collection of 6 homework assignments and one group project of Big Data Analytics course.

 ## Tools:
 Python + Spark’s machine learning (ML) library